Emily Ratajkowski Rocked A Risque Black Dress For The Decadent Yet Lively Art Production Fund 2020 Gala

 “[The] Art Production Fund… creates beautiful and meaningful art installations that belong to everyone.
 I firmly believe that all of us here at the top of the art world food chain have an ethical imperative to provide art to people who didn’t study it in college and maybe don’t go to museums and don’t have the opportunities.”

-The APF’s mission is not only to give the opportunity for anyone to enjoy high-quality art but also to “commission and produce ambitious public art projects, reaching new audiences and expanding awareness through contemporary art,” states the organization’s website.
+The APF’s mission not only gives the opportunity for anyone to enjoy high-quality art but also does its bit to “commission and produce ambitious public art projects, reaching new audiences and expanding awareness through contemporary art,” states the organization’s website.

-EmRata reminisced about the APF gala via a four-picture update on Instagram, posted up on Tuesday.
+EmRata reminisced about the APF gala via a four-picture update on Instagram, posted on Tuesday.

 The first picture in the pack showed EmRata standing with husband Sebastian Bear-McClard, both of whom looked spiffy as the couple enjoyed their evening.

-In the second image, Emily was sandwiched between Sebastian and Sarah, and in the third photo, Emily and Sebastian sat at their assigned APF table with Sarah, while Sarah’s artist husband Tom crouched down to smile for the camera.
+In the second image, Emily was sandwiched between Sebastian and Sarah, and in the third photo, Emily and Sebastian sat at their APF table with Sarah, while Sarah’s artist husband Tom crouched down to smile for the camera.

 In the fourth image, Emily greeted Sarah after she spoke, handing over her mic to the honoree.